manaswinidas/Subtree-Docs-test/Data-Index-Service.md

 ```

 Once the service is up and running, it will start consuming messages from the  Kafka topic named: `kogito-processinstances-events`.
-For more details on how to enable a Kogito runtime to produce events, please visit: https://github.com/kiegroup/kogito-runtimes/wiki/Configuration#publishing-events
+For more details on how to enable a Kogito runtime to produce events, please visit [publishing-events](https://github.com/kiegroup/kogito-runtimes/wiki/Configuration#publishing-events).

 When running on dev mode, the [GraphiQL](https://github.com/graphql/graphiql) UI is available, on http://localhost:8180/, which allows
 exploring and querying the available data model.